OWASP/www-chapter-morocco/index.md

       <td>Serves as the primary liaison between the Chapter and all sponsors, and solicits sponsors for the Chapter meetings, happy hours, AppSec Africa, and other events.</td>
       <td>Azzeddine RAMRAMI<br/>Tarif EL OUADI<br/>Alaeddine MISBAHI<br/></td></tr>
     <tr><td>Speaker Coordinator</td>
-      <td>Seeks and schedules speakers for monthly Chapter meetings, LASCON, and other events.</td>
+      <td>Seeks and schedules speakers for monthly Chapter meetings, AppSec Africa, and other events.</td>
       <td>Tarif EL OUADI</td></tr>
     <tr><td>Education Coordinator</td>
       <td>Coordinates all of the Chapter-sponsored educational offerings, to include the weekly Study Group and OWASP training.</td>